Universal covering spaces and fundamental groups in algebraic geometry as schemes: From topology to algebraic geometry, via a ``right'' notion of covering space

 We now try to import the topological perspective into algebraic geometry in order to choose as parsimonious as possible a list of definitions, from which constructions and arguments are natural and straightforward.
 Our endpoint is essentially the usual one; but we hope the reader may find the derivation direct.

-\bpoint{Definition} A map of schemes $f: Y \rightarrow X$ is {\em Yoneda trivial} if $f$ admits a set of sections $S$ such that for each connected scheme $Z$, the natural map is a bijection. $S$ is called the {\em distinguished set of sections of $f$}.
+\begin{definition} A map of schemes $f: Y \rightarrow X$ is {\em Yoneda trivial} if $f$ admits a set of sections $S$ such that for each connected scheme $Z$, the natural map is a bijection.
+Here, $\Maps(-,-)$ denotes the set of scheme morphisms. $S$ is called the {\em distinguished set of sections of $f$}.\end{definition}

 The name ``Yoneda trivial'' comes from Yoneda's lemma, which controls $Y$ by the morphisms to $Y$; $Y$ is trivial over $X$ in the sense that maps to $Y$ from connected schemes are controlled by maps to $X$.